Why do my Amazon Athena queries take a long time to run?

 This information can be viewed in the Statistics parameter of the API response.

-Your queries might have a higher queuing time because of a resource crunch in the backend.
+Your queries might have a higher queuing time because of high resource usage in the backend.
 The queuing time in Athena is dependent on resource allocation.
 After you submit your queries to Athena, the queries are processed by assigning resources based on the following:

 - Overall service load